 Michael Palmer has long been considered one of this country's finest conductors.
 Mr. Palmer began his career at age 21, when he came to the Atlanta Symphony Orchestra as assistant conductor at the invitation of Robert Shaw.
 He was soon made associate conductor, and also founded and was music director of the Atlanta Symphony Youth Orchestra.
 While in Atlanta, Michael Palmer was honored as one of five of the first conductors in the United States chosen by the National Endowment for the Arts to be Exxon Arts Endowment Conductor, and he was soon in demand with orchestras throughout the country.
 While continuing in his post in Atlanta, he was appointed guest conductor of the Houston Symphony Orchestra for a three-year period.
 He also worked extensively with the National Symphony Orchestra during this period, and he was, subsequently, named co-principal guest conductor of the Denver Symphony Orchestra.

 After 10 years in Atlanta as associate conductor, Mr. Palmer accepted appointments as music director of the Wichita Symphony Orchestra followed by the New Haven Symphony Orchestra.
 In New Haven, he was recognized widely for his artistic accomplishments and for building the Orchestra to one of the finest of its kind in the nation.
 Carnegie Hall invited Michael Palmer and the New Haven Symphony Orchestra to make their New York debut on its distinguished Visiting Orchestra Series in 1994.
 During his tenure as music director in New Haven, Mr. Palmer founded the American Sinfonietta, which toured Europe for 10 seasons under his leadership, playing to critical acclaim in the major concert halls of Germany, Austria and Switzerland.
 This led to the creation of the Bellingham Festival of Music in 1993.
 Under his artistic leadership, the Festival has become internationally recognized for its artistry.
-Festival concerts are heard across the nation on public radio and feature some of the finest orchestral musicians and major guest artists from the United States and abroad.
-As Artistic Director since its formation, Mr. Palmer continues to lead the Festival each summer.
+As the founding Artistic Director, his concerts are heard across the nation on public radio and feature some of the finest orchestral musicians and major guest artists from the United States and abroad.
 He also maintains an active international guest conducting season each year and most recently, he maintains a working relationship with one of China's premiere orchestras, the Shenzhen Symphony Orchestra.

 Michael Palmer joined the Georgia State University (GSU) School of Music faculty as Director of Orchestras in August 2004.
 In 2006, he was honored by GSU and named as the Charles Thomas Wurm Distinguished Professor of Orchestral Studies.

-In addition to his regular concerts at the Bellingham Festival of Music and at GSU, he remains focused on building a legacy for future arts supporters and lovers of classical music through his non-profit organization, Anacrusis Productions Ltd. (Website: anacrusisproductionslimited.org).
+In addition to his regular concerts at GSU and with Chamber Music Amarillo, he remains focused on building a legacy for future arts supporters and lovers of classical music through his non-profit organization, Anacrusis Productions Ltd. (Website: anacrusisproductionslimited.org).
 As the Artistic Director of Anacrusis, he has helped produce and conducted unique classical music concerts to provide audiences with one-of-a-kind experiences.
-Exciting projects are in the works for 2020, to celebrate Beethoven's 250th birthday so follow Michael Palmer on Facebook for updates.
+Exciting projects are in the works for 2020 & 2021, to celebrate Beethoven's 250th birthday so follow Michael Palmer on Facebook for updates.